 - A reason for why the comment was hidden (e.g. privacy/security/discretion issue, bullying or harassment, inappropriate language)

-- An optional message from your Leader or Admin, if they’ve added one
+- An optional message from your Leader or Admin, if they’ve chosen to include one

-- A button to start a conversation, if you’d like to understand more or follow up directly and anonymously.
+- If your Leader or Admin has enabled replies, you’ll see a button to start a conversation, giving you the option to follow up directly and anonymously if you’d like to understand more.
 Learn more about using Teamgage Conversations

 While Teamgage does not remove comments itself, organisations using Teamgage can choose to hide a comment if they believe it's not appropriate to share with the wider team.